Start or end of working hours

 Summary

 The rights of both the employee and the employer can be summarised as follows.
-As long as you are always at the workplace at the time set by your employer, you behave in accordance with the Labour Code and do not breach your obligations, your employer has no reason to take any action against you, send you letters of reproach or deny you pay.
+As long as you are always at the workplace at the time set by your employer, you act in accordance with the Labour Code and do not breach your obligations, your employer has no reason to take any action against you, send you letters of reproach or deny you pay.

 If your employer asks you to start work 20 minutes before the official start of your shift, this is overtime work for which you are entitled to pay.